pandiaraj/tomcat-dynamodb-session-manager/README.md

 Amazon DynamoDB Session Manager for Tomcat
 ===============================

-AWS DynamoDB session store for Tomcat server.
-I tried to port [jcoleman/tomcat-redis-session-manager](https://github.com/jcoleman/tomcat-redis-session-manager) to AWS DynamoDB and created this project.
-You will find most of the classes/methods are similar as the referenced project.
+This is an attempt to port [jcoleman/tomcat-redis-session-manager](https://github.com/jcoleman/tomcat-redis-session-manager) to AWS DynamoDB.
+You will find most of the classes/methods are similar to the referenced project.

 Note: This is an experimental project.
-I haven't done any performance testing, so it is not ready for production environment.
-Also, DynamoDB read/write costs should be considered before using this session manager in production.
+I haven't done any performance testing, so I am not sure this is ready for production environment.

 Tomcat Version Compatibility:
 ---